Food & Mood: Healing the Whole Person- Mind, Body, & Spirit

 In March/April, Ed.
 2016 of the Scientific American Mind the researchers noted the following scientific outcomes:

 - and exercise shows

-that the psychological and physical benefits of exercise can also help reduce anxiety and improve mood (Mayo Clinic).
+That the psychological and physical benefits of exercise can also help reduce stress and improve mood (Mayo Clinic).
 Besides lifting your mood, regular exercise offers other health benefits, such as:

 - lowering blood pressure,

 - protecting against heart disease and cancer,

 There are several nutritional imbalances that can make one prone to depression:

 - essential fats,